 Undoubtedly the festival is best witnessed when the sun goes down.
 This is when the LED lights crafted into the structures are illuminated and beam with fabulous neon colours.
 The lights have the spectacular effect of reflecting through the crystal-clear ice, making it seem like one big enormous neon light straight off a bar wall.

-Amongst the spectacular examples of ice art there are a number of other things to take your interest.
-Such as areas to ice-skate, horse-drawn sledges, stages with regular performances, a 4D experience, ice mazes and various other winter related activities for the whole family.
+Amongst the spectacular examples of ice art, there are many other things to take your interest in.
+Such as areas to ice-skate, horse-drawn sledges, stages with regular performances, a 4D experience, ice mazes and various other winter-related activities for the whole family.

 3. Jile Temple

-This is an island famous amongst the Chinese after a hit 80s song which brought it into the public’s attention.
-Its famed for its natural beauty and cultural attractions found across the 10,000 acre park.
+This is an island famous amongst the Chinese after a hit 80s song that brought it to the public’s attention.
+It’s famed for its natural beauty and cultural attractions found across the 10,000-acre park.
 Placed in the middle of the mighty Songhua river, there are more than 20 scenic spots across the island.

 The island can be divided into 3 sections.
 The northern end has the wildlife, with some residents being red-crowned cranes, deer and squirrels that roam the area.
-The centre is where the lakes and surrounding flowers are found along with various snow art (time dependent).
-The southern end has a number of galleries and museums, as well as the old Russian quarter.
+The centre is where the lakes and surrounding flowers are found along with various snow art (time-dependent).
+The southern end has some galleries and museums, as well as the old Russian quarter.

-The summer months is when the park will burst into life, when the banks of the island become a natural river beach.
-Within the island there will be paddle boats on the lakes and even a small amusement park.
-This is also when the numerous museums on the park will be in full swing.
-These include the Sun Island Museum of Art, North China Fine Arts Museum, Yu Zhixue Museum of Art and Russia art galleries.
+The summer months are when the park will burst into life when the banks of the island become a natural river beach.
+Within the island, there will be paddle boats on the lakes and even a small amusement park.
+This is also when the numerous museums in the park will be in full swing.
+These include the Sun Island Museum of Art, North China Fine Arts Museum, Yu Zhixue Museum of Art and Russian art galleries.

 5. Saint Sophia Cathedral